Halliburton Company [HAL] – The merits and potential risks: A tempered look at HAL

 Fundamental Analysis of Halliburton Company [HAL]

+Turning to investigate this organization’s capital structure, Halliburton Company [HAL] has generated a Total Debt to Total Equity ratio of 141.65.
+Similarly, its Total Debt to Total Capital is 58.62, while its Total Debt to Total Assets stands at 44.72.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 2.30, and its Long-Term Debt to Total Capital is 139.05.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 10.43 and its Total Debt to EBITDA Value is 2.41.
-The Enterprise Value to Sales for this firm is now 1.37, and its Total Debt to Enterprise Value stands at 0.33.
-Halliburton Company [HAL] has a Price to Book Ratio of 2.43, a Price to Cash Flow Ratio of 7.38.
+This company’s Enterprise Value to EBITDA is 10.43 and its Total Debt to EBITDA Value is 3.52.
+The Enterprise Value to Sales for this firm is now 1.37, and its Total Debt to Enterprise Value stands at 0.37. companyname [HAL] has a Price to Cash Flow Ratio of 8.76.

-Shifting the focus to workforce efficiency, Halliburton Company [HAL] earns $399,917 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 4.67 and its Total Asset Turnover is 0.94.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.69 and its Current Ratio is 2.32.
+Similarly, this company’s Receivables Turnover is 4.57 and its Total Asset Turnover is 0.87.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.65 and its Current Ratio is 2.30.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Halliburton Company [HAL] a Reliable Buy?